zhwa/mlir-example/book/Chapter-01-Introduction.md

 ## 1.11 Summary

 This chapter introduced MLIR's foundational concepts and implemented a complete JIT-compiled matrix multiply.
-We covered:
+Let's reflect on what we've learned.

 **Conceptual Foundations**:
 - The multi-level problem in ML compilation